mciano/UFOs/README.md

 ## Summary:

-Project seems to be quite simnple, but behind the scenes has a database in .Js, an App.js that holds the code.
-Index.html has the code that set up the visualization file, [Image, Filter Box, written informatuion and data table].
+The project seems to be quite simple, but behind the scenes has a database in .Js, an App.js that holds the code.
+Index.html has the code that set up the visualization file, [Image, Filter Box, written information and data table].
 Style.css holds the page customization components.